 Rosie D’Ercole, a 24-year-old fashion designer and yoga teacher, also defended Miller in the article.
 Responding to claims from Ignatius that Miller yelled at her for putting a feather in her hair while on a beach in Hawaii, allegedly accusing her of appropriating Native American culture, she called Ignatius’s claims “drastically overexaggerated.”
 Her email continued, “Ezra has done nothing other than try to protect people close to them despite the onslaught of press and defamation.”

 Gibson also confirmed to Insider that Miller has been wearing a bulletproof vest in recent months, calling it “a fashionable safety measure in response to actual attacks and death threats.”

-Miller was charged with felony burglary in Vermont.
+Miller pleaded not guilty to felony burglary in Vermont.